NSDAP Flag. Ortsgruppe Emden. Important History.

 NSDAP Ortsgruppen flag for sale.
-This NSDAP flag, for the northern German seaport town of Emden retains all the elements of an early 1930s flag.
-With early silver wire fringing, fine brown wool canton with blue silk border, and white, chain stitched wording, 'Emden.'
+The NSDAP flag for Emden, (the northern German seaport), shows all the elements of an early, 1930s flag including silver wire fringing, fine brown wool canton with blue silk border, and white, chain stitched wording, 'Emden.'

-Typical for the earlier 1930s, this NSDAP Ortsgruppen flag, has a black, cotton-silk, static swastika charge, stitched to a white, cotton-silk, roundel.The flag has silver aluminium flag rings.
+Typical for the earlier 1930s, the NSDAP Ortsgruppen flag, has a black, cotton-silk, static swastika charge, stitched to a white, cotton-silk, roundel and aluminium pole rings.

-Condition report: The flag is in excellent overall condition free from any mothing or stains.
-Two of the seven rings are now missing.
+Condition report: The NSDAP flag is in excellent overall condition, free from mothing and stains.
+Two of the seven rings are missing.

-Historical background to Emden: The town and seaport of Emden is located in Northern Germany, at the mouth of the River Ems.
-Three German light cruisers were named after the town, two of which saw service in World War I, and the third seeing action in World War II.
+Historical background to Emden: The German town and seaport of Emden is located at the mouth of the River Ems.
+Three German light cruisers were named after the town, two served in WW1, and the third vessel, saw action in WW2.

 Please click here to send an email about this item, or phone 00 44 (0) 1694 781354 to arrange or discuss purchase, quoting stock number: g007160